-Flashback: Stop 'planting weed' on innocent civilians - IGP warns police officers
+FLASHBACK: Stop 'planting weed' on innocent civilians - IGP warns police officers

 This was contained in a statement signed by the director of public affairs of the Police service, ACP David Eklu.

-The move is intended to curb the misconduct of the officers on the roads and in society.
+The move is intended to curb misconduct of the officers on the roads and society.

 Oppong-Boanuh was confirmed as IGP by President Akufo-Addo having acted at the position for some months.